sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <li>Receives attestation requests (DHA-Requests) from a DHA-Enabled-MDM, and replies with a device health report (DHA-Report)</li>
 </ul>

-## HealthAttestation CSP diagram and description
+## HealthAttestation CSP diagram and node descriptions

 The following diagram shows the HealthAttestation configuration service provider in tree format.